-* Establish rapport — The photo booth attendant should meet the consumer prior to unloading photo booth gear.
+* Establish rapport — The operator should meet the consumer prior to unloading photo booth gear.
 Though such action might seem like a hassle, it demonstrates professionalism and punctuality and ensures a favorable first impression.

 * Confirm Setup Location — Before event day, meet with the consumer and determine where the photo booth should be placed on event day.
 The consumer might enquire about the size of the photo booth, the space needed for guests who are waiting to use the booth, or demands for technological materials.
 It’s usually best to procure an open space for the booth with ample space.
 Outlets should be situated in close proximity to the booth and extension cords along with other wires should be concealed or placed out from the manner.